 -----January, 2004, Sergeant Ivan L. Frederick II, soldier of the 372nd Military Police Company in a letter to family describing acts committed against Iraqi detainees at Abu Ghraib.
+556 interviews and collected additional evidence.
+558 In late February 2004, General Taguba issued his report, which documented numerous instances of torture and other unlawful conduct:

-556 between October and December 2003, at the Abu Ghraib Confinement Facility (BCCF), numerous incidents of sadistic, blatant, and wanton criminal abuses were inflicted on several detainees.
-This systemic and illegal abuse of detainees was intentionally perpetrated by several members of the military police guard force . . . of the Abu Ghraib Prison (BCCF).
-The allegations of abuse were substantiated by detailed witness statements . . . and the discovery of extremely graphic photographic evidence.
-559 wanton criminal abuses . . . inflicted on several detainees," and that such abuses were "systemic," "illegal," and "intentionally perpetrated."
+The Taguba Report has confirmed that military and intelligence personnel and DOD contractors were responsible for "numerous incidents of sadistic, blatant, and wanton criminal abuses . . . inflicted on several detainees," and that such abuses were "systemic," "illegal," and "intentionally perpetrated."
 The Report details that intentional acts of abuse committed by military personnel include "punching, slapping and kicking detainees," rape, use of military dogs to intimidate detainees, and numerous other types of mistreatment.
 There are detailed witness statements by numerous officers and soldiers within the 800th Brigade which substantiate these allegations.
 Moreover, these allegations have been confirmed by photographs and videos depicting the graphic images of abuse.
 It is important to note that Major General Taguba's investigation delved into only one brigade at one prison in lraq.

-The Taguba Report has confirmed that military and intelligence personnel and DOD contractors were responsible for "numerous incidents of sadistic, blatant, and to be homicides.566 Many of those victims were found to have been tortured to death.567 While other deaths have not been directly linked to acts of torture, evidence that detainees died while bound and blindfolded568 increases the likelihood that these deaths were the direct result of detainee abuse.
+In late February 2004, General Taguba issued his report, which documented numerous instances of torture and other unlawful conduct to be homicides.566 Many of those victims were found to have been tortured to death.567 While other deaths have not been directly linked to acts of torture, evidence that detainees died while bound and blindfolded568 increases the likelihood that these deaths were the direct result of detainee abuse.
 At least seven more deaths remain under investigation at the time of writing this Report, including a case where a marine broke the neck of a detainee, causing the detainee's death.569 Moreover, Human Rights First has also found that a number of these deaths occurred after the abuses at Abu Ghraib became public.570